Overview of the Program on Professional Development and Identity

 - Microsoft Word for the Transactional Attorney

 Word is an essential application in many law practices, yet too much time is often spent formatting contracts and other legal documents.
 In this hands-on workshop, learn efficient methods to format documents with Multilevel lists, Styles, Cross Referencing, Footnotes and other commands.
 You will learn how to review documents with comments, track changes and compare.
-(Students who take Word for the Transactional Attorney will not take Word for Litigators.)

 - Microsoft PowerPoint for the Legal Professional

 Microsoft PowerPoint is a powerful presentation tool for legal professionals.
 You can use it to support your arguments, organize your topics, convey your points and keep your audience engaged.
 In this hands-on workshop, use PowerPoint to create slides and learn tips to build an effective presentation.

 - Adobe for Lawyers

 Adobe creates PDFs (Portable Document Formats) that lawyers use to send final documents.
 It is a very powerful software tool that can be used to create, modify and edit documents.

 The concept of a personal brand is how you present yourself professionally to your colleagues, clients, opposing counsel and the rest of the world.
 It is part of your professional identity and is an important factor in how others see you and treat you in the profession.
 Do you want to be seen as the "adult in the room," the "bulldog" who relentlessly pursues a client's goals, the peacemaker, the deal maker?